LoneStamp/VidReelic/README.md

 <!--
-# 🎬 Videreelic — Short Video Automation
+# 🎬 Videreelic — Faceless Short Video Automation

 Create high-quality short videos using powerful AI tools.
 Generate scripts, visuals, subtitles, voiceovers, and upload — all from a local environment with internet access.